-Next, we assess the potential benefits of lowering the annual PM{2.5} standard by examining the PM-attributable health burden associated with standards of 8 and 10 μ g/m3.
+Next, we assess the potential benefits of more stringent annual PM{2.5} standards by examining the PM-attributable health burden associated with standards of 8, 9, and 10 μ g/m3.
 Using the Di et al. (2019) 1 x 1 km air quality surface as a baseline, we model alternative standards using two complementary approaches.
 First, in areas modeled by EPA, we reduce PM{2.5} concentrations by the same proportion as in the PA.
 For example, in an area where EPA-modeled PM{2.5} concentrations dropped from 14 to 7 μ g/m3 (a 50% reduction), we would apply an identical relative reduction in concentrations of Di et al. modeled values in that area.
 Second, we conduct a simplistic "rollback to standard" in areas not modeled by EPA.
 For example, under a standard of 8 μ g/m3, all concentrations above the standard would be set to 8.

-The potential benefits of lower PM{2.5} standards are sizable.
-In total, we estimate roughly 4,800 avoided PM-attributable deaths associated with moving to a standard of 10 μ g/m3 and 19,600 avoided PM-attributable deaths associated with 8 μ g/m3.
-Exhibit ES-6 presents these benefits stratified by race and normalized by population.
+The benefits of more stringent $PM{2.5}$ standards are sizable.
+In total, we estimate roughly 4,800 avoided deaths associated with moving to a standard of $10 \mu g/m^3$ and 19,600 avoided deaths associated with 8 $\mu g/m^3$.
+Exhibit ES-6 presents benefits associated with an alternative standard of 8 and $10 \mu g/m^3$, stratified by race and normalized by population.
 The exhibit further distinguishes between the two standards and by the areas analyzed by EPA ("PA Areas") and areas outside of the EPA study area ("Non-PA Areas").

 EXHIBIT ES-6.
-CHANGE IN AVOIDED PM-ATTRIBUTABLE DEATHS PER 100,000, BY ALTERNATIVE NAAQS
+CHANGE IN AVOIDED DEATHS PER 100,000, BY ALTERNATIVE NAAQS

-CONCENTRATION - RESPONSE RELATIONSHIP RACE ETHNICITY NATION 10 μ0 PA AREAS G/M3 ALT N NON-PA AREAS NATION 8 μG PA AREAS NON-PA AREAS
+CONCENTRATION - RESPONSE NATION PA AREAS NON-PA AREAS NATION PA AREAS NON-PA AREAS

+RELATIONSHIP RACE ETHNICITY 10 μջ g/m3 ALT N IAAQS 8 μ § g/m3 ALT N AAQS

 Hispanic All Hispanic 20 44 2 48 91 17

 Total All Races All All 10 32 1 35 79 17

 Asian Asian All 14 26 1 33 56 11

 Black Black All 28 69 3 110 190 58

-Native American Native American AII 8 40 1 21 74 8
+Native American Native American All 8 40 1 21 74 8

 White White All 8 26 1 27 64 14

 Note: Values are rounded to two significant figures.
-All values are expressed in terms of avoided PM-attributable deaths per 100,000 individuals ages 65+.
+All values are expressed in terms of avoided deaths per 100,000 individuals ages 65+.

 Several patterns emerge from Exhibit ES-6.
-First, unsurprisingly, the $8 \mu g/m^3$ standard results in greater benefits relative to the $10 \mu g/m^3$ standard - the potential mortality risk reductions under the lower standard are roughly two to three times greater.
+First, unsurprisingly, the 8 $\mu g/m^3$ standard results in greater benefits relative to the 10 $\mu g/m^3$ standard - the mortality risk reductions under the more stringent standard are roughly two to three times greater.
 This relationship is heightened when looking at specific demographic groups.
-For example, the $8 \mu g/m^3$ standard results in three to four times greater mortality risk reductions than the $10 \mu g/m^3$ standard for white and Black Americans, and in the non-PA areas the $8 \mu g/m^3$ standard mortality risk reduction is over five times higher for all groups.
+For example, the 8 $\mu g/m^3$ standard results in three to four times greater mortality risk reductions than the 10 $\mu g/m^3$ standard for white and Black Americans, and in the non-PA areas the 8 $\mu g/m^3$ standard mortality risk reduction is over five times higher for all groups.
+Non-PA areas experience a negligible share of per capita benefits across all groups at 10 $\mu g/m^3$ but comprise a meaningful share of per capita benefits when the standard is lowered to 8 $\mu g/m^3$.
+This pattern is highlighted further in Exhibit